segmentio/segment-docs/src/connections/alerting.md

 Connections Alerting allows Segment users to receive in-app, email, and Slack notifications related to the performance and throughput of an event-streaming connection.

-> info "Connections Alerting is in beta"
-> The Connections Alerting feature is in active development, and some functionality may change before it becomes generally available.
-During the beta, Connections Alerting supports event-streaming connections: [event streaming sources](/docs/connections/sources/#event-streams-sources) and [cloud-mode destinations](/docs/connections/destinations/#:~:text=Cloud%2Dmode%3A%20The%20sources%20send%20data%20directly%20to%20the%20Segment%20servers%2C%20which%20then%20translate%20it%20for%20each%20connected%20downstream%20destination%2C%20and%20send%20it%20on.).

 To access Connections Alerting, select an event-streaming connection (like a web library source or cloud mode destination) and click the **Alerts** tab.